How to build your own ASP-based system?!: Extending ASP with difference constraints

-Function \codeClass{Propagator}{init} in lines~\ref{prg:dl:propagator:init:begin}--\ref{prg:dl:propagator:init:end} sets up watches as well as the dictionaries in \code{self.\_\_l2e} and \code{self.\_\_e2l}.
-To this end, it traverses the theory atoms over \code{diff}$/1$ in lines~\ref{prg:dl:propagator:init:loop:begin}--\ref{prg:dl:propagator:init:loop:end}.
+Function \lstinline{init} in Lines~\ref{prg:dl:propagator:init:begin}--\ref{prg:dl:propagator:init:end} sets up watches as well as the dictionaries \lstinline{self._l2e} and \lstinline{self._e2l}.
+To this end, it traverses the theory atoms over \lstinline{diff}$/1$ in Lines~\ref{prg:dl:propagator:init:loop:begin}--\ref{prg:dl:propagator:init:loop:end}.
 Note that the loop simply ignores other theory atoms treated by other propagators.
-In lines~\ref{prg:dl:propagator:init:edge:begin}--\ref{prg:dl:propagator:init:edge:end}, we extract the edge from the theory atom.\footnote{Here we assume that the user supplied a valid theory atom.
-A propagator for production should check validity and provide proper error messages.} Each such atom is associated with a solver literal, obtained in Line~\ref{prg:dl:propagator:init:map-literal}.
-The mappings between solver literals and corresponding edges are then stored in the \code{self.\_\_l2e} and \code{self.\_\_e2l} dictionaries in lines~\ref{prg:dl:propagator:init:l2e} and~\ref{prg:dl:propagator:init:e2l}.\footnote{ \python's \code{setdefault} function is used to update the mappings.
-Depending on whether the given \code{key} already appears in the dictionary, the function either retrieves the associated value or inserts and returns the second argument.} In Line~\ref{prg:dl:propagator:init:watch} of the loop, a watch is added for each solver literal at hand, so that the solver calls \code{propagate} whenever the edge has to be added to the graph.
+In Lines~\ref{prg:dl:propagator:init:edge:begin}--\ref{prg:dl:propagator:init:edge:end}, we extract the edge from the theory atom.\footnote{ For brevity, we omit the definition of the \lstinline{_eval} function, converting a theory term into a symbol.
+Furthermore, we assume that the user supplies valid theory atoms.
+A mature propagator checks validity and provides error messages.} Each such atom is associated with a solver literal, obtained in Line~\ref{prg:dl:propagator:init:map-literal}.
+The mappings between solver literals and corresponding edges are then stored in the \lstinline{self._l2e} and \lstinline{self._e2l} dictionaries in Lines~\ref{prg:dl:propagator:init:l2e} and~\ref{prg:dl:propagator:init:e2l}.\footnote{\python's \lstinline{setdefault} function is used to update the mappings.
+Depending on whether the given \lstinline{key} already appears in the dictionary, the function either retrieves the associated value or inserts and returns the second argument.} In Line~\ref{prg:dl:propagator:init:watch} of the loop, a watch is added for each solver literal at hand, so that the solver calls \lstinline{propagate} whenever the edge has to be added to the graph.
 Up to here, we accommodated the non-strict semantics as we only consider the constraint occurring in the program and not its negation.
 If the difference constraint atom occurs in the body, we impose the strict semantics, meaning that, in case that the assigned literal is false, we make sure that the negation of the difference constraint holds.
 We check if the atom occurs in the body in Line~\ref{prg:dl:propagator:init:strict}, and if this is the case, we add an edge representing the negation of the difference constraint associated with the negated literal and watch the negated literal as well.